 - 7.1 Parents have a responsibility to support the school's anti-bullying policy and to actively encourage their child to be a positive member of the school.
-They agree to this through acceptance of the home-school agreement. - 7.2 If you think your child is being bullied you should talk to the teacher as soon as possible. - 7.3 Advice for parents:
+They agree to this through acceptance of the home-school agreement. - 7.2 If you think your child is being bullied you should talk to the teacher, or a member of the Safeguarding and Wellbeing team (Mrs Rutter or Miss Kirk), as soon as possible. - 7.3 Advice for parents: